niknaknel/voip-in-python/README.md

 ### Questions

 >> Could we send control messages through the server?
-Is it necessary?
+Because then:
+	- no need for `conn()`
+	- normal send/recv style
+	- recv addresses from server and bind UDP to those when call request is made

 * How will the receiving be handled? (threading!)
 	- incoming queue? (block during recording? or block recording during send? or mix recording and receiving)